 - One day, I will spend countless hours taking photographs of people and things I love.

 But are we postponing our dreams for a future that may never come?
 What if we don’t make it to retirement age or we aren’t healthy enough to enjoy life when we get there?
 What if we push our goals so far out into the future that we never find the opportunity to achieve them?
-Can’t we lead fulfilling, rewarding lives before that time arrives?
+Can we lead fulfilling, rewarding lives and enjoy the freedom of time before retirement arrives?

 The Steps to Achieve Time Freedom

 Time freedom means we can choose how to spend our time, but while that may sound nice, most of us can’t dump the 9-to-5.
 We can seek financial freedom, but the finish line to financial independence may loom decades away.

 So what must we do to achieve time freedom?
 How can we make progress towards our goals today?
 How can we gain time freedom without quitting the rat race or becoming part of the great resignation?

 1. Discover Your Passions

 What matters most to you?
 What are your biggest priorities?
 If you didn’t need to work, what would you do with your time?
 Would you spend it on creative endeavors, volunteering, exercising, learning new skills, relaxing, or enjoying the company of your loved ones?

 To focus on time freedom, you must construct a clear vision of how you want to spend the minutes that make up your day.
 What brings joy to your world?